nourtheallam/Obsidian/Algorithms II Recall/Edmonds's Algorithm.md

 To prove the other direction, consider the matching $M'$ that flips the matching of the stem.
 	**Observe:** $M$ is a maximum matching $\iff M'$ is because the stem is even-length.
 	This implies that $M-B$ is maximum $\iff M' - B$ is maximum.

 ![[Pasted image 20241217213940.png]]

+Now, consider an augmenting path for $M'$.
+Since the first edge in the stem is now unmatched, **at least one** of the endpoints of the augmenting path is not a part of the blossom.